vp817/RakNetProtocolDoc/README.md

 Flow Control is a RakNet mechanism used to manage the rate of data transmission between sender and receiver.
 It ensures that the receiver can handle the incoming data at a pace it can process, preventing overwhelming or overflowing the receiver's buffer.
 Flow control helps maintain a balance between the sender's transmission speed and the receiver's processing capability, optimizing the overall efficiency and stability of the communication.

 ### Congestion Manager
-congestion manager holds congestion control, checking for skipped range numbers to send nacks, and many other things
+congestion manager holds congestion control, checking for skipped range numbers to send nacks, and other things.

-TODO: add the spec
+TODO: add the doc

 ### Congestion Control
 Congestion control is a RakNet technique used to prevent network congestion by balancing data transmission rates.
 Techniques like TCP congestion control, packet dropping, rate limiting, traffic shaping, QoS, and load balancing are used.
 These techniques ensure reliable data delivery and efficient transmission in RakNet.